 I knew he needed to “shake it off”, so I told him I would countdown slowly from 10 whilst he “freaked out” i.e. rolled around the bed, flailing his body about as much as he wanted.
 After the “freak out” we count 5 deep slow breaths together.
 I did this with him as many times as he wanted until he felt himself again.
 He now asks for this any time he's feeling wonky!

 Music is one of those things that can change a mood instantly.
 Get your favourite tunes on loud and dance as crazy as you want.
 Honestly, my son never asks for a dance party, but if I start the music and go for it, he joins in every time!
 Also, don’t think you need to play “child-friendly” music like Disney songs all the time.
 I play all kinds of music at home, it’s fascinating to see what they naturally like listening to.

 Not all the time, but occasionally when my son gets antsy, it’s because he’s lost focus in what he’s doing and needs help refocusing.
 It’s good for kids to be bored enough to figure out what they want to do, and sometimes they just need a little bit of direction.

 Sometimes that looks like joining the activity he’s doing and just playing with the same thing in a different way, or I’ll ask him to join me in a specific activity.
 Usually, it’s cooking and we’ll make some of the things we have in the fridge every week, like fruit popsicles, cut fruit or fresh juice or pesto.

-It feels like this lockdown has lasted forever, but I think we're starting to get used to it and all of this time together has helped me learn what works and what doesn't with my kid.
+It felt like lockdown had lasted forever, but I think we started to get used to it and all of this time together has helped me learn what works and what doesn't with my kid.
 Beware what you try though, as once you start something new, they’re going to ask you for it 1000 times more!
 You were warned.